-Figure 7: A Bayes net modeling our robot example.
+Figure 5: A Bayes net modeling our robot example.

 When a Bayes net is used to represent the evolution of a system or agent over time, we call it a dynamic Bayes net or DBN.
-A small DBN fragment for a generic robot, modeled using discrete states, observations, and actions, is shown in Figure 7.
+A small DBN fragment for a generic robot, modeled using discrete states, observations, and actions, is shown in Figure 5.
 We recognize subgraphs modeling the sensor behavior, and the effects of actions, at each time step.
+Hence, this generalizes Markov chains.

 Simulation of the robot is then equivalent to sampling from this DBN, and in this case the topological sort is rather obvious, and hence so is the simulation algorithm:

-- 1. First, sample the initial state s_1 from $P(S_1)$, a prior over the state.
-Set k = 1. - 2.
-Next, simulate the sensor by sampling from the sensor model $P(O_k|S_k = s_k)$, yielding o_k . - 3.
-Then, sample an action a_k from $P(A_k)$. - 4.
-Lastly, simulate the effect of this action by sampling the next state s_k from
+- 1. First, sample the initial state $s_1$ from $P(S_1)$ , a prior over the state.
+Set k=1. - 2.
+Next, simulate the sensor by sampling from the sensor model $P(O_k|S_k=s_k)$ , yielding $o_k$ . - 3.
+Then, sample an action $a_k$ from $P(A_k)$ . - 4.
+Lastly, simulate the effect of this action by sampling the next state $s_k$ from